jeorgen/chromanode-regtest-backend/README.md

 On Debian 7, the libdb4.8++-dev and friends (libdb4.8, libdb4.8-dev) must be downloaded from a newer Debian and be manually installed with dpkg -i

-Clone the chromanode-regtest-backend repository, install with virtualenv a python2.7.
+Clone the chromanode-regtest-backend repository, install with virtualenv a python2.7 (may work wth other versions of python, python just builds the environment).

+    virtualenv .

 Then issue: